 Dr. Radis brings a singular perspective to his creative non-fiction medical writing.
 Following graduation from Bates College in 1976 with a degree in biology, Dr. Radis committed to a career in osteopathic medicine after meeting a D.O. family practice bush pilot in Baja, Mexico.

 After completing his internal medicine residency, the young doctor moved his family to Peaks Island off the coast of Maine and provided primary care to four year-round islands in Casco Bay.
 In addition to his clinic duties on Peaks and Chebeague Islands, he traveled year-round by boat to the outer islands and logged more than 100 yearly house calls.
-He has been the focus of numerous newspaper articles and featured on the popular Boston television program, Crossroads.

-Dr. Radis has been married for 40 years to Sandi Korpela Radis who began her career as a social worker and later worked as a Peaks Island plumber and electrician assistant.
+Dr. Radis has been married for 44 years to Sandi Korpela Radis who began her career as a social worker and later worked as a Peaks Island plumber and electrician assistant.
 He counts himself fortunate to have a recreational lobster license and occasionally brings home something for dinner.